WeWeb vs Webflow: A Detailed Comparison [2026]

 Authentication choices shape your tech stack.

-If you want memberships and billing in a packaged way, Webflow's ecosystem is stronger.
-If you want to build custom auth flows in a Git workflow, WeWeb is better.
+If you want memberships and billing in a packaged way, Webflow’s partner ecosystem is still workable.
+If you want to build custom auth flows with full control, WeWeb is the better fit.

 Forms